YellowCucumber23/Personal_Website/public/content/Profile.md

 ## Header
 - Hi, my name is Adrian.
 -
-- Computer Engineering Student @ Waterloo
+- Computer Engineering Student @ UWaterloo

 ## About
 Hello!
-I'm passionate about new and innovative technology that can positvely impact the world around me.
-I am interested in any embedded/firmeware opportunities where I can learn low level programming.
+I'm a computer engineer with a passion for new and innovative technology that can positvely impact the world around me.
+I have an interest in embedded and firmware opportunities that would help me learn about low-level programming

 ## Contact
 Click on any of the icons below to contact me!